 Any person claiming damage or loss as a result of any act or practice by NCI that may be a violation of the Title 49, Chapter 7, Part 20 or Rule Chapter 1520-01-02 may file a complaint with the Tennessee Higher Education Commission, Division of Postsecondary State Authorization.
-Individuals have concerns or complaints about their program, financial aid, this institution or individuals associated with NCI, should seek resolution independently at the level of occurrence by utilizing the institution's instructors, and staff.
-If one still has concerns, or needs assistance understanding the policies, contact the Executive Office at 168 Jack Miller Blvd Clarksville TN 37042; 931-431-9700.:
+THEC only investigates complaints that have exhausted an institution's policy and that have not been resolved at the institution level.
+If you have any questions regarding the complaint process, you may contact Marcie Mills at Marcie.Mills@tn.gov or (615) 253-7458.
+Individuals who have concerns or complaints about their program, financial aid, this institution, or individuals associated with NCI, should seek resolution independently at the level of occurrence by utilizing the institution's instructors and staff.
+If one still has concerns, or needs assistance understanding the policies, contact the Registrar at 168 Jack Miller Blvd Clarksville TN 37042; 931-431-9700.